jackyzha0/quartz/docs/plugins/Assets.md

   - plugin/emitter
 ---

-This plugin emits all non-Markdown static assets (like images, scripts, stylesheets, etc.) from your vault content under the directory `content`.
+This plugin emits all non-Markdown static assets in your content folder (like images, videos, HTML, etc).

 Note that all static assets will then be accessible through its path on your generated site, i.e: `host.me/path/to/static.pdf`